alt-dima/alt-dima.github.io/index.md

-I am a DevOps engineer skilled in Kubernetes, AWS, Istio, Terraform, and Golang.
+I am a DevOps engineer skilled in Kubernetes, AWS, Istio, Terraform,  Golang and a bit nodejs (nextjs, react)

 ## Skills